tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 To apply this to your test data, just as with any other scikit-learn transformer, you simply use the `transform` method.
+The full code for this example is located in the [code folder](code/2018-06-18-intro-to-skoot-dummy.ipynb).

 **Questions?
 Technical remarks?
 Feel free to email me at taylor.smith@alkaline-ml.com**